 As I mentioned earlier this week, there isn't much myeloma related activity at the American Society of Clinical Oncology (ASCO) until Monday.
 That gives us a chance to review a couple of important things to look for when comparing one experimental therapy to another.
 Let's start with relapsed/refractory.
 Someone who relapses isn't necessarily refractory (resistant)

-Walter Capone, President of the Multiple Myeloma Research Foundation (MMRF), is excited about a new myeloma therapy: SAR650984.
+Normal 0 false false false EN-US X-NONE X-NONE MicrosoftInternetExplorer4 Walter Capone, President of the Multiple Myeloma Research Foundation (MMRF), is excited about a new myeloma therapy: SAR650984.
 He mentioned this exciting new therapeutic option for heavily pretreated multiple myeloma patients while we were working together in Tampa two weeks ago.
-Here's the MMRF's press release announcing Dr. Thomas Martin's presentation about SAR650984 at ASCO
+Here's the MMRF's press release

 It's ASCO weekend in Chicago.
 For the first time in five years I'm not there; the timing with our move wasn't good.
 So I will be covering it from our new home in Fernandina Beach near Jacksonville.
 In the past I've sat in the press room, covering the goings on on behalf of the IMF